 The Committee met three times during the year and the external Auditors, PricewaterhouseCoopers LLP, attended two of those meetings.
-Representatives of the Manager's secretarial and administration teams attended all meetings and since Baillie Gifford & Co's appointment, representatives of their Internal Audit, Compliance and Risk functions have attended meetings to present reports on their monitoring programmes.
+Representatives of the Manager's secretarial and administration teams attended all meetings and representatives of their Internal Audit, Compliance and Risk functions attended two meetings to present reports on their monitoring programmes.